Disability Communication: Etiquette and Communication Methods

 Synopsis: Information concerning appropriate methods and etiquette when communicating with a person with a disability or health condition.
 People are sometimes concerned that they will say the wrong thing, so they say nothing at all - thus further segregating people with disabilities.
 Do not assume the individual wants to be helped, offer assistance, but do not insist or be offended if your offer is not accepted.

-Etiquette is defined as a code of behavior that delineates expectations for social behavior according to contemporary conventional norms within a society, social class, or group.
-Manners is a term usually preceded by the word good or bad to indicate whether or not a behavior is socially acceptable.
+The word "Etiquette", is defined as a code of behavior that delineates expectations for social behavior according to contemporary conventional norms within a society, social class, or group.
+Manners is a term usually preceded by the word good or bad to indicate whether a behavior is socially acceptable.

 Tips for Communicating with Individuals with Cognitive Disabilities